anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 <a name="3.3"></a>
 ### 3.3 Run Kubernetes conformance suite

-Open http://127.0.0.1:8080/job/functest-kubernetes-leguer-daily/ in a web browser, login as admin/admin and click on "Build with Parameters" (keep the default values).
+Open http://127.0.0.1:8080/job/functest-kubernetes-v1.21-daily/ in a web browser, login as admin/admin and click on "Build with Parameters" (keep the default values).

-If the System under test (SUT) is CNTT compliant, a link to the full archive containing all test results and artifacts will be printed in functest-kubernetes-leguer-zip's console.
+If the System under test (SUT) is CNTT compliant, a link to the full archive containing all test results and artifacts will be printed in functest-kubernetes-v1.21-zip's console.
 Be free to download it and then to send it to any reviewer committee.

 To clean your working dir: